mfskibiel/liri-node-app/README.md

 The app is run by entering in 'node liri.js [either movie-this or spotify-this-song] [a song or movie if the user wants to enter one]'.
 If the user chooses not to input a song or movie it will default to set values.

-To get the app running on your machine, you'll want to make sure you do an npm install -y, to get your packages folder
+To get the app running on your machine, you'll want to make sure you do an npm install -y, to get your packages folder. you'll then want to make sure you have the following dependencies installed: dotenv, moment, axios, filesystem (fs).

-the app uses:
+Once all of your packages are installed, you can run the app typing in node liri.js and then a method + a movie or song.

+## Technologies used:
 - axios
 - file system
 - OMD API
 - Spotify API
+- node.js